 How many attached tips should the Christmas tree have?

 There is not really a fixed number for how many attached tips a tree should have.
 Most fake trees that are of a certain quality will have enough branches to hide the pole.
-The number of attached tips on a fake trees, can for the most part, be found under the information of the product.
+The number of attached tips on fake trees, can, for the most part, be found under the information of the product.